 Prior to joining CTSW, Stephen was a litigation partner at Anderson Kill Olick & Oshinsky, and then moved to Gratch Jacobs & Brozman to head its litigation department.

 Stephen is a member of Yeshiva University’s Counsel's Council, a committee of lawyers that provides advice and pro bono work to the General Counsel of the University.

 He is also active in his community.
 He served on the Board of Trustees and Board of Education of the Hebrew Academy of the Five Towns and Rockaways, and on the Board of Trustees and Executive Board of his local synagogue, The Young Israel of Woodmere.
 In that capacity, Stephen has chaired the committee responsible for revamping this 1,000-family synagogue’s constitution and by-laws, and as chair of the legal committee.

-Stephen was included in the 2013 edition of the Super Lawyers publication.
-He was also listed in 2012.
+Stephen was included in the 2014 edition of the Super Lawyers publication.
+He was also listed in 2012 and 2013.

 • Defense of a trilogy of lawsuits related to a CTSW client’s investment in an international satellite company.
 Plaintiff minority shareholders sought more than $6 billion in damages from our client (the majority shareholder) and other defendants in actions alleging breach of contract, breach of fiduciary duty, fraud and other related claims.
 Stephen and his team successfully obtained a dismissal of the lawsuits, which dismissal was upheld by the United States Court of Appeals for the Second Circuit.